Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

 Recent findings show context-appropriate parking management programs can yield surprising results in reducing congestion and improving downtown vibrancy.
 It’s a matter of managing the land so parking facilities don’t replace opportunities that might instead contribute to the economy.

-In the Minneapolis metro area, park and ride facilities connected to strong transit programs, like the 28th Avenue Station above, help reduce the downtown parking footprint.
+In the Minneapolis Metropolitan Area, park and ride facilities connected to strong transit programs, like the 28th Avenue Station shown above, help reduce the downtown parking footprint.

 What happens when you stop looking for a single company with 100 jobs and, instead, identify and assist five smaller companies already in your region able to grow 20 jobs each?
 That’s the underlying principle behind economic gardening, a concept initiated in Littleton, Colorado in 1987.